nothinux/certify/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/nothinux/certify)](https://goreportcard.com/report/github.com/nothinux/certify)  ![test status](https://github.com/nothinux/go-ps/actions/workflows/test.yml/badge.svg?branch=master)
 Certify can be used for creating a private CA (Certificate Authority) and issuing certificates signed by the pre-created CA.

-Also, you can set subject alternative names (IP SAN and DNS SAN), common name and expiry date for the created certificate.
+Certify is easy to use and can be used as an alternative to OpenSSL.

+## Feature
++ Create a certificate authorities
++ Issue certificate with custom common name, ip san, dns san, and expiry date
++ Show certificate information from file or remote host
++ Export certificate to PKCS12 format
++ Verify private key matches with certificate

 ## Installation
 Download in the [release page](https://github.com/nothinux/certify/releases)